Generalised Umbral Moonshine: Background

-The above conjecture was proven in \cite{Gannon:2012ck,proof}, in the sense that the existence of the module $K^{(\ell)}$ has been established using properties of (mock) modular forms.
-However, apart from one case (see \cite{Duncan:2014tya}) no modules have been constructed.
+The above conjecture was proven in \cite{proof, Gannon:2012ck}, in the sense that the existence of the module~$K^{(\ell)}$ has been established using properties of (mock) modular forms.
+However, among the 23 cases of umbral moonshine, modules have only been constructed for the eight simpler cases \cite{Anagiannis:2017src,Cheng:2017grj, Duncan:2014tya,Duncan:2017bhh}.
 A uniform construction of the umbral moonshine modules is to the best of our knowledge not yet in sight and is expected to be the key to a true understanding of this new moonshine phenomenon.
-One of the most puzzling features in this regard is the non-vanishing weight of the umbral moonshine function: if one assumes that the umbral moonshine module, just like the monstrous moonshine module, possesses the structure of a conventional chiral CFT, than the usual physics lore mentioned in the last subsection as well as mathematical results on VOAs \cite{Zhu_ModInv} lead to the expectation that one should be able to attach a weight zero modular object to the moonshine module.
-This process can be done in a straightforward manner for the eight cases of umbral moonshine which correspond to the eight Niemeier lattices with $A$-type root systems, but not for the remaining fifteen cases involving $D$- and/or $E$-type root systems.
-Moreover, among all the A-type cases, it was argued in \cite{UM} that apart from the $A_1^{24}$ case of Mathieu moonshine, the associated weight zero Jacobi forms cannot coincide with a partition function or elliptic genus of a ``usual" (chiral) conformal field theory.
-This is due to the expectation that the NS-NS ground states lead to a non-vanishing $q^0 y^{m-1}$ term in the index $m$ weight zero Jacobi form, which is absent in all cases other than the $A_1^{24}$ case.
-In this regard, the $A_1^{24}$ case of umbral moonshine is set apart from the other cases that the mock modular forms can be regarded as arising from the supersymmetric index of a physical conformal field theory --- any $K3$ non-linear sigma model in fact.
-This more involved modular property suggests that a novel approach is likely to be needed in order to understand umbral moonshine, at least in the cases other than the Mathieu moonshine. \\
+One of the most puzzling features in this regard is the non-vanishing weight of the umbral moonshine function: if one assumes that the umbral moonshine module, just like the monstrous moonshine module, possesses the structure of a conventional chiral CFT, than the usual physics lore mentioned in the last subsection as well as mathematical results on VOAs~\cite{Zhu_ModInv} lead to the expectation that one should be able to attach a weight zero modular object to the moonshine module.
+This process can be done in a straightforward manner for the eight cases of umbral moonshine which correspond to the eight Niemeier lattices with $A$-type root systems, but not for the remaining fifteen cases involving $D$- and/or $E$-type root systems, at least not if we require the modular object to be holomorphic as usual.
+Moreover, among all the A-type cases, it was argued in~\cite{UM} that apart from the~$A_1^{24}$ case of Mathieu moonshine, the associated weight zero Jacobi forms cannot coincide with a partition function or elliptic genus of a ``usual'' (chiral) conformal field theory.
+This is due to the expectation that the NS-NS ground states lead to a non-vanishing $q^0 y^{m-1}$ term in the index $m$ weight zero Jacobi form, which is absent in all cases other than the~$A_1^{24}$ case.
+In this regard, the $A_1^{24}$ case of umbral moonshine is set apart from the other cases that the mock modular forms can be regarded as arising from the supersymmetric index of a physical conformal field theory~-- any $K3$ non-linear sigma model in fact.
+This more involved modular property suggests that a novel approach is likely to be needed in order to understand umbral moonshine in general.

-\subsection{Deformed Drinfel'd Double and its Representations}
+\subsection{Deformed Drinfel'd double and its representations}